 Scottish Opera uses supertitles for its performances in Glasgow, Edinburgh, Aberdeen and Inverness, no matter what language the opera is sung in.
 An English translation appears on screens, so you can follow the plot as you are going along.
 Be aware that in some parts of most theatres, the supertitles are not visible; so if you want to see them, make sure you have a seat with a view of the screens when you buy your tickets.

 Scottish Opera also has Opera Unwrapped events for most productions in Glasgow, Edinburgh, Aberdeen and Inverness.
 These hour-long tasters give you the chance to find out about the opera and hear some of the best-known music.

 We start most of our performances at 7.15pm.
 It’s worth checking the start time and travel time before you go, so you arrive in plenty of time.
 If you are running late, the ushers at the theatre will help you.
 There is usually an opportunity to take your seat after the overture, the orchestral introduction to the opera.
 This generally lasts about five to ten minutes.
 If you arrive at the theatre after this, you will probably have to wait until either the end of the first act or until the first interval to get in.

 Applause is appreciated at various points throughout an opera performance.
-A round of applause usually greets the conductor each time he enters the orchestra pit (you might not be able to see him, but the applause will tell you that he is there).
+A round of applause usually greets the conductor each time they enter the orchestra pit (you might not be able to see them, but the applause will tell you that they are there).
 Audience members will often applaud after well-known or well-sung arias, and always at the end of an act.
 There will normally be a number of curtain calls for the principal singers and conductor at the end of the performance.

 Ticket prices vary – most of our performances have tickets starting at under £20 and, if you’re under 26, you can book the best seat in the house for just £10.